muhme/joomla-branches-tester/README.md

 * `scripts/create` and `scripts/create recreate`
 * `scripts/test system install/Installation.cy.js`

-While grafting a Joomla package with `scripts/graft` doesn't break consistency, you will lose all additionally installed extensions.
+While grafting a Joomla package with `scripts/graft` doesn't break database consistency, you will lose all additionally installed extensions as the files are installed from package.

 Switching between PHP versions using `scripts/php` or enabling/disabling Xdebug with `scripts/xdebug` does not affect consistency.